are the products of human creativity

 artistic, scientific, physical, cognitive, academic, and non-academic

-are a three-dimensional full-size or miniature model, sometimes enclosed
+are a three-dimensional full-size or miniature model

 in a glass showcase for a museum.
 Dioramas are often built by hobbyists as